I'm all for a good ol' fashioned showdown. But when it comes to the cash ISA vs stocks and shares ISA duel, it shouldn't be a fight.

-Meanwhile, The Consumer Prices Index including owner occupiers’ housing costs (CPIH) rose by 4.8% in the 12 months to December 2021.
+Meanwhile, The Consumer Prices Index including owner occupiers' housing costs (CPIH) flew up by 9.3% in the 12 months to November 2022.
 So your cash in a cash ISA would have eroded in value, and would be worth less than it was at the start of the year.
 That would mean you'd earned no gains from cash investments.

 The value of your money would likely be greater had you invested it.
-For instance, if you had invested in the S&P 500 for the 12 months to December 2021 your average return was 26.7%.
+For instance, if you had invested in the S&P 500 for the five years to 18 December 2022, your cumulative return would have been 67.9%.

-2021 was an exceptionally high performing year for the US stock market, and the value of your investments can always go down as well as up.
-It’s important to note that you can get back less than you invested when you buy stocks and shares too.
+So even though 2022 certainly wasn’t the best year for the US stock market, the overall trend remains positive.
+With a negative 8.4% return on the S&P 500 this year, it's important to note that you can get back less than you invested when you buy stocks and shares too.
 But the big picture tells a different story.
 And when you zoom out to the long-term investing point of view that’s crucial to building sustainable returns, the average interest rate in a cash ISA has never come close to such a high return.

 Past performance is not a reliable indicator of future returns.

-FE, as at 7 Feb 2022.
-Basis: bid-bid in local currency terms with income reinvested.
+FE, as at 18 Dec 2022.
+Basis: bid-bid in local currency terms with income reinvested.'